a49ty1m/Cyber-Security/Linux/linux-basics.md

 - whatis = most simple info of any command
 - apt = use to install file from apt package manager
 - whoami = it shows the current user like we are root or normal user
-- hostname = who's host name of the operating system
+- hostname = who's host name of the operating system will be shown on servers and internet
+- uname = shows kernel name and basic info
 - echo = give output of what ever we want
 - pwd = this is use to check the present working directory like which is opened at present
 - cd = it is use to change directory or move to any directory